 We continue to examine the Distributed Network Protocol (DNP3) focusing specifically on the layered communication model used to exchange information.
 The last section focused on the structure of DNP3 messages and illustrated the first few layers of the message.

-The application layer combines two things.
-There's an application service data unit (ASDU), a packaged object in itself.
-There's also an application protocol control info (APCI) block to make an application protocol data unit (APDU).
+The application layer combines an application service data unit (ASDU), a packaged object in itself, with an application protocol control info (APCI) block to make an application protocol data unit (APDU).

-The transport layer breaks the APDU into segments with a maximum size of 16 bytes.
-It then packages them with an 8-bit transport control header and 16-bit segment CRC separators into a transportFrame.
+The transport layer breaks the APDU into segments with a maximum size of 16 bytes and packages them with an 8-bit transport control header and 16-bit segment CRC separators into a transportFrame.

-The link layer adds a header to the control and addressing information to prepare the packet for delivery to a single destination.
+The link layer adds a header the control and addressing information to prepare the packet for delivery to a specific destination.

 These layers can be mapped to the four-layer model developed by the Department of Defense (you may recall the DoD origins of the Internet) with the DoD Internet Layer omitted.

 If the serial transport is used, the packet assembly is completed and placed on the transport media for delivery.